Krystalli0205/machine_learning_project_airbnb_booking_days_prediction/README.md

 - **Feature Importance**: Permutation importance to assess feature contributions.
 - **Self-Defining Functions**: Custom functions for comparing and visualizing results.

-## 5. Data Preprocessing and Feature Engineering
+## 5. First Round of Data Preprocessing and Feature Engineering
 ### 5.1 Data Overview
 Initial exploration of the dataset reveals its structure, including feature types and distributions, setting the stage for targeted preprocessing.